forcedotcom/packaging/messages/package.md

 # sourcesDownloadDirectoryNotEmpty

 Can’t retrieve package version metadata.
 The specified directory isn’t empty.
-Empty the directory, or create a new one and then retry this command.
+Empty the directory, or create a new one and try again.

+# sourcesDownloadDirectoryMustBeRelative

+Can’t retrieve package version metadata.
+The specified directory must be relative to your Salesforce DX project directory, and not an absolute path.

 # unableToAccessMetadataZip